bernd-clemenz/cmdq/README.md

 * Same goes for executing a test in the IDE
 * In Maven 3.0.4 everything works as expected
 * In Maven 3.5.2 everything works as expected
+* In Maven 3.6.0 everything works as expected

 ## Compiler warnings
 * all @SuppressWarnings("unused") are set as the IDE does not resolve IoC usage.